herecydev/herecydev.github.io/_posts/2015-04-13-Distinguish.md

 > Do not pray for an easy life, pray for the strength to endure a difficult one.
 > - Bruce Lee

 That's it.
 The teachings should be clear; don't let others pressure you into doing the wrong thing and don't succumb to the temptation of ease.
 Constantly challenge yourself; it'll pay dividends soon.
+I promise you.